LOCATER: Cleaning WiFi Connectivity Datasets for Semantic Localization: Introduction

 Using WiFi infrastructure for coarse location, as we do in LOCATER, offers several distinct benefits.
 First, since it is ubiquitous in modern buildings, using the infrastructure for semantic localization does not incur any additional hardware costs either to users or to the built infrastructure owner.
 Such would be the case if we were to retrofit buildings with technologies such as RFID, ultra wideband (UWB), bluetooth, camera, etc.~\cite{liu2007survey}.
 Besides being (almost) zero cost, another artifact of ubiquity of WiFi networks is that such a solution has wide applicability to all types of buildings - airports, residences, office spaces, university campuses, government buildings, etc. Another key advantage is that localization using WiFi connectivity can be performed passively without requiring users to either install new applications on their smartphones, or to actively participate in the localization process.

-{\bf Challenges in exploiting WiFi connectivity data.} While WiFi connectivity datasets offer several benefits, they offer coarse localization -- e.g., in a typical office building, a AP may cover a relatively large region consisting if tens of rooms, and as such, connectivity information does not suffice to build applications that need semantic localization.
+{\bf Challenges in exploiting WiFi connectivity data.} While WiFi connectivity datasets offer several benefits, they offer coarse localization -- e.g., in a typical office building, a AP may cover a relatively large region consisting of dozens of rooms, and as such, connectivity information does not suffice to build applications that need semantic localization.
 Using WiFi connectivity data for semantic localization, raises the following technical challenges:

 $\bullet$ {\em Missing value detection and repair.} Devices might get disconnected from the network even when the users carrying them are still within the space.
 Depending on the specific device, connectivity events might occur only sporadically and at different periodicity, making prediction more complex.
 These lead to a \textit{missing values} challenge.
-As an instance, in Fig.~\ref{fig:motivating}(c) we have raw connectivity data for device \textsf{7fbh} at time \textsf{13:04:35} and \textsf{13:18:11}.
+As an example, in Figure~\ref{fig:motivating}(c) we have raw connectivity data for device \textsf{7fbh} at time \textsf{13:04:35} and \textsf{13:18:11}.
 Location information between these two consecutive time stamps is missing.

 $\bullet$ {\em Location disambiguation.} APs cover large regions within a building that might involve multiple rooms and hence simply knowing which AP a device is connected to may not offer room-level localization.
-For example, in Fig.~\ref{fig:motivating}, the device \textsf{3ndb} connects to \textsf{wap2}, which covers rooms: 2004, 2057, 2059,..., 2068.
+For example, in Figure~\ref{fig:motivating}, the device \textsf{3ndb} connects to \textsf{wap2}, which covers rooms: 2004, 2057, 2059,..., 2068.
 These values are \textit{dirty} for room-level localization.
 Such a challenge can be viewed as a location disambiguation challenge.

-$\bullet${\em Scalability.} The volume of WiFi data can be very large - for instance, in our campus, with over 200 buildings and 2,000 plus access points, we generate several million WiFi connectivity tuples in one day on average.
+$\bullet${\em Scalability.} The volume of WiFi data can be very large - for instance, in our campus, with over 200 buildings and 2,000 plus APs, we generate several million WiFi connectivity tuples in one day on average.
 Thus, data cleaning technique needs to be able to scale to large data sets.